Private John Edward Sweetnam

 Australia’s involvement in the First World War began when Britain and Germany went to war on 4 August 1914, and both Prime Minister Joseph Cook and Opposition Leader Andrew Fisher pledged full support for Britain.
 The outbreak of war was greeted in Australia, as in many other places, with great enthusiasm.
 John enlisted just 23 days later, on the 27th August.

-He was enlisted as a private into the 25 Infantry Battalion - 1 to 8 Reinforcements with service No 3636
+The commanding officer certifies that this attestation of the abovenamed person is correct, and that the required forms have been complied with.
+He then states “I accordingly approve, and appoint him as a private into the 25 Infantry Battalion - 1 to 8 Reinforcements with service No 3636

 25TH INFANTRY BATTALION